 - Kings Cross Road

 - Cabramurra Khancoban Road (KNP 5)

-- Olsen’s Road from the Alpine Way Entrance due to heavy snow on the track until further notice
+- Olsen’s Road from the Alpine Way Entrance (will reopen on Friday 3rd October)

 For further updates and information contact the Tumut Region Visitor Centre on 6947 7025 or Snowy Region Visitor Centre Jindabyne on 6450 5600.